 Stem cells are part of the body’s normal repair system which replaces damaged or dying cells where possible.
 Stem cells have not yet developed to carry out a particular function so are described as unspecialised.
 Each stem cell has the potential to develop into one of a number of different specialised cell types depending on the body’s needs at a particular time.

 There are several types of stem cells.
 Those most commonly considered for treating people with MS at the moment are:

-- Mesenchymal (pronounced mez-en-kee-mal or mez-en-kai-mal) stem cells which are found in the bone marrow and some other adult tissues and also in the placenta and umbilical cord blood of new born babies.
+- Mesenchymal (pronounced mez-en-kai-mal) stem cells which are found in the bone marrow and some other adult tissues and also in the placenta and umbilical cord blood of new born babies.
 Mesenchymal stem cells usually develop into bone, cartilage and fat cells.

 - Haematopoietic (pronounced hee-mato-poy-etic) stem cells which are found mainly in the bone marrow although small numbers circulate in the blood.
 They develop into the different types of cells found in the blood including some cells which are part of the immune system.
 They are produced in large numbers throughout our lives and continually replenish our blood and immune system.